Cmosley/Unit-1-Connect-Four/readme.md

 ##
 ##
 ## Motivation:
-### My partnet and I are really competitive when we play board games with each other, neither of us like to lose, which is good for me because I can usually win most the time.
+### My partner and I are really competitive when we play board games with each other, neither of us like to lose, which is good for me because I can usually win most the time.
 However, Connect Four is my achillies heel, my partner absolutley owns mental space in my head with how much I lose at Connect Four.
 After I implement the minimax AI and hone my skills, I will have my revenge tour!
 ## Prototype View:
 ### Here is my initial drawing of the playing field:
 ![Connect Four layout and logic brainstorm](images/hand-connect4.jpg)